AlphaCharlie 3 months ago

 So not only is it really a touring complete problem, it veers into hellscape that is system integration.

-soraminazuki a day ago
+soraminazuki 3 months ago

 YAML's idea of human readability misses the mark.
 Especially anchors.
 They're the worst tools for abstraction.